quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part51_8.3_Game_Loop_A.md

 }
 ```

-This function measures the time difference between the current frame and the previous one, returning \(\Delta t\) in seconds.
+This function measures the time difference between the current frame and the previous one, returning $\Delta t$ in seconds.

 :p How do engine subsystems use this delta time?
 ??x
-Engine subsystems can use this \(\Delta t\) by passing it as an argument or storing it in a global variable.
+Engine subsystems can use this $\Delta t$ by passing it as an argument or storing it in a global variable.
 For instance:

 ```java
 public void update(float deltaTime) {